yeraldinm/containerization/README.md

 # Containerization

 The Containerization package allows applications to use Linux containers.
-Containerization is written in [Swift](https://www.swift.org) and uses [Virtualization.framework](https://developer.apple.com/documentation/virtualization) on Apple Silicon.
+Containerization is written in [Swift](https://www.swift.org) and uses [Virtualization.framework](https://developer.apple.com/documentation/virtualization) on Apple silicon.

 Containerization provides APIs to: